Aortobifemoral bypass

 Skip Navigation

-Abdominal and femoral arteries with detail of a blockage and a graft
+Abdominal and femoral arteries with detail of a blockage and a graft.

 Aortobifemoral bypass surgery is used to bypass a narrowed or blocked part of the large blood vessels in the abdomen and groin.

 To bypass the diseased part of the blood vessel, blood is redirected through a graft.
-The graft is made of man-made material.
+The graft is made of human-made material.
 This graft is sewn above and below the diseased vessel so that blood flows through the graft and around the narrowed or blocked part.
 The graft looks like an upside-down Y shape.
 The single end of the Y is sewn on the aorta.
 The two split ends of the Y are sewn below the blocked or narrowed areas of the femoral arteries.

-Current as of: September 7, 2022
+Current as of: July 31, 2024

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.